alextranduil/Checkpoint_config_automation/README.md

 ## Setup Instructions
 ### Quick Start
-To get started quickly, download the `CheckpointConfig.exe` file from the latest release and run it.
+To get started quickly, download the `CheckpointConfig.exe` file from the latest release - for Chrome or `Config_checkpoints_with_edge.zip` - for Edge and run it.

 ### Source Code
 Clone the repository: